openstack/openstack-ansible/doc/source/admin/troubleshooting.rst

    Do not continue until physical network is properly configured.

-Are VXLAN VTEP addresses able to ping each other?
+Are VXLAN (Geneve) VTEP addresses able to ping each other?

 No:
-    - Check ``br-vxlan`` interface on Compute and Network nodes
+    - Check ``br-vxlan`` interface on Compute and Network nodes.
     - Check veth pairs between containers and Linux bridges on the host.
     - Check that OVS bridges contain the proper interfaces on compute and network nodes.

 Yes:
-    - Check ml2 config file for local VXLAN IP and other VXLAN configuration settings.
+    - Check ml2 config file for local VXLAN (Geneve) IP and other VXLAN (Geneve) configuration settings.
     - Check VTEP learning method (multicast or l2population):
         - If multicast, make sure the physical switches are properly allowing and distributing multicast traffic.

 .. important::

-   Do not continue until VXLAN endpoints have reachability to each other.
+   Do not continue until VXLAN (Geneve) endpoints have reachability to each other.

 Does the instance's IP address ping from network's DHCP namespace or other instances in the same network?